MOHIN163/Toy-Store-KPI/README.md

 Create measures to calculate the count of orders (‘total orders’), sum of revenue (‘total revenue’) and sum of profit (‘total profit’)

 BONUS: Define new measures to calculate total revenue and profit without referencing the calculated columns in the sales table

+#Task 4
+Add KPI card visuals showing ‘total orders’, ‘total revenue’ and ‘total profit’ for the current month, along with monthly trends for each metric

+Add a slicer to filter the report page by store location

+Add a bar chart showing ‘total orders’ by product category, and a line chart showing ‘total revenue’ with the date hierarchy on the x-axis

+Assemble the charts into a logical layout and adjust formatting, alignment and polish to finalize the report as you see fit